googleinterns/filesystem-in-appsscript/docs/FileMapper.md

 1. If the file destination mapping (mapping to any folder in it's path) is not found in the config :
 Prompts the user by throwing a `MappingNotFoundException`   :
-   > "**MappingNotFoundException** : Mapping for the local path provided is not found.
-Provide a File to be Mapped to the `localPath`"
+   > **MappingNotFoundException** : Mapping for the local path provided is not found.
+Provide a File to be Mapped to the `localPath`

 1. If the file at the local path already exists :
 Throws a `FileAlreadyExistsException` :
-    >" **FileAlreadyExistsException :** File Mapped to the local path provided already exists."
+    > **FileAlreadyExistsException :** File Mapped to the local path provided already exists.

 ## Create Folder API